Wednesday, September 10, 2025

 This summer, something extraordinary happened.
 A group of children who have lived through some of life’s hardest challenges stepped onto an obstacle course challenge.
 Determined and filled with excitement, they proved to themselves and to the rest of the world that they are stronger than anyone could have imagined!

-Many of the children in our care have come to us not only with physical weakness, but also emotional scars and self-doubt.
+Many of the children in our care have come to us not only with physical disabilities, but also emotional scars and self-doubt.
 To tackle these challenges, we introduced physical training as a way for the children to push beyond their limits.

 Through strength-building activities and obstacle courses, we worked to support them unlocking their potential and nurture qualities like courage and perseverance.
 We believe that they can regain their confidence through continued effort and determination, that they can become better equipped to face difficulties and challenges—and ultimately, become a better version of themselves.